 succeeds if the value associated with the specified key in the signature’s embedded entitlement dictionary matches match expression, where match expression can include the

 * wildcard character and any of the operators listed in Logical Operators and Comparison Operations.
 You must specify key as a string constant.
 The entitlement dictionary is included in signatures for certain platforms.

 Code Directory Hash

-computes a SHA-1 hash of the program’s CodeDirectory resource and succeeds if the value of this hash exactly equals the specified hash constant.
+computes the canonical hash of the program’s CodeDirectory resource and succeeds if the value of this hash exactly equals the specified hash constant.